 First Offense: Principal/Student conference, loss of privileges, detention, or in-school suspension.
-Principal/Student conference, loss of privileges, detention, or in-school suspension.
 Subsequent Offense: Principal/Student conference, loss of privileges, detention, in-school suspension, or 1-10 days out-of-school suspension.

-Harassment, including Sexual Harassment (see Board policy AC) -
+Harassment, including Sexual Harassment (JCDS Board Policy AC)

-1. Use of material of a sexual nature or verbal, written or symbolic language based on gender, race, color, religion, sex, national origin, ancestry, disability, age or any other characteristic that has the purpose or effect of unreasonably interfering with a student's educational environment or creates an intimidating, hostile or offensive educational environment.
+Use of material of a sexual nature or verbal, written or symbolic language based on gender, race, color, religion, sex, national origin, ancestry, disability, age or any other characteristic that has the purpose or effect of unreasonably interfering with a student's educational environment or creates an intimidating, hostile or offensive educational environment.
 Examples of illegal harassment include, but are not limited to, racial jokes or comments; requests for sexual favors and other unwelcome sexual advances; graffiti, display of written material or pictures, name calling, slurs, jokes, gestures, threatening, intimidating or hostile acts, theft or damage to property.